hereticjsorg/heretic/manual/build.md

 During build process, Heretic creates a *./dist* directory which contains everything you need to run your website (static bundles, server script etc.).
 There are following stages of website build:

 * generate internationalization loader to fetch translation files dynamically (*./src/build/i18n-loader.js*) in SPA mode
-* generate modules loader used by SPA mode used to load data without page reload (*./src/build/modules-loader.js*)
+* generate pages and modules loader used by SPA mode used to load data without page reload (*./src/build/modules-loader.js*)
 * generate configuration files used by build script (saved to *./src/build* directory)
-* generate *sitemap.xml* file based on modules configuration
+* generate *sitemap.xml* file based on pages configuration
 * generate *site.webmanifest* (saved to *./src/static/site.webmanifest* directory)
-* generate *&lt;lang-switch/&gt;* components for each modules where *langSwitchComponent* parameter is set to *true*
+* generate *&lt;lang-switch/&gt;* components for each page where *langSwitchComponent* parameter is set to *true*
 * generate bundles and static assets (saved to *./dist/public*)
 * generate script to run as a web server (saved to *./dist/server.js*)